 Externalization.
 Effective as of September 1, 2019, we transitioned to an externally managed structure (such externalization of certain management functions, the Externalization).
 In connection with the Externalization, the Company, Cannae Holdings, LLC, a subsidiary of the Company (Cannae LLC), and Trasimene Capital Management, LLC (Manager) entered into a Management Services Agreement (Management Services Agreement) which became effective September 1, 2019 (as amended).
 The members of the Manager include certain directors and executive officers of the Company.
-Pursuant to the Manager through the authority delegated to it in the Management Services Agreement and in accordance with the operational objectives and business plans approved by the Company's board of directors.
-Subject at all times to the supervision and direction of the Company's board of directors, the Manager is responsible for, among other things, (a) managing the day-to-day business and operations of the Company and its subsidiaries, (b) evaluating the financial and operational performance of the Company's subsidiaries and other assets, (c) providing a management team to serve as some of the executive officers of the Company and its subsidiaries customarily performed by executive officers and employees of a public company.
+Pursuant to the Management Services Agreement, certain services related to the management of the Company are conducted by the Manager through the authority delegated to it in the Management Services Agreement and in accordance with the operational objectives and business plans approved by the Company's board of directors.
+Subject at all times to the supervision and direction of the Company's board of directors, the Manager is responsible for, among other things, (a) managing the day-to-day business and operations of the Company and its subsidiaries, (b) evaluating the financial and operational performance of the Company's subsidiaries and other assets. (c) providing a management team to serve as some of the executive officers of the Company and its subsidiaries and (d) performing (or causing to be performed) any other services for and on behalf of the Company and its subsidiaries customarily performed by executive officers and employees of a public company.